Thirupalkadal Sreekrishnaswamy Temple: History

 Thirupalkadal Sreekrishnaswamy temple is known as Adikulakovil of Ay kingdom.
-The temple was constructed by the Ay Kingdom (Kupaka), who were ruling the place with their capital at Keezhperoor during the sangam periode.
-This family was later known as Venad and then 'Thiruvadi' and 'Thiruvithamkur' which was finally corrupted into Travancore.
-According to Dr. M.G Sasibhooshan, a famous historian, the temple was constructed about 2000 years ago with a square shaped Sreekovil by Ay Dynasty's Keezhperoor Swaroopam.
+The temple was constructed by the Ay Kingdom (Kupaka), who were ruling the place with their capital at Keezhperoor, during the only recorded Sangam period.
+This family was later known as Venad, and then 'Thiruvadi', 'Thiruvithamkur' and eventually Travancore.
 The temple was renovated in 9th century CE by the Venad King Vallabhan Kotha of Keezhperoor Illam.
 The Keezhperoor Swaroopam was formed by the merger of the Chera dynasty based at Mahodayapuram with the Ays of Vizhinjam.